pinkavat/pQueue/README.md

 ### Queue operations

--The pQueue deals in void pointers; managing the objects referred to by these pointers is not the pQueue's responsibility.
+* The pQueue deals in void pointers; managing the objects referred to by these pointers is not the pQueue's responsibility.
--The pQueue is a min-queue: elements with lower priority will be returned first.
+* The pQueue is a min-queue: elements with lower priority will be returned first.

 Add new elements with
 ```